 the lulzbot TAZ pro one of the best 3D printers for education

-In addition to the LulzBot Mini, the LulzBot TAZ Pro 3D printer is also a powerhouse in maker education.
-It operates at the level of an industrial desktop 3D printer and enables students to produce larger designs than with other 3D printers.
-It even supports multi-material 3D printing, with the option to print softer and more flexible materials as well.
+Like the LulzBot Mini, the LulzBot TAZ Pro S 3D printer is a powerhouse in maker education.
+But the TAZ Pro S far surpasses the Mini V3 in size.
+The TAZ Pro S operates at the level of an industrial desktop 3D printer, with a premium build volume that enables students to produce larger designs than with other 3D printers—even up to a foot long!
+It also supports multi-material 3D printing, with the option to print softer and more flexible materials for innovative projects.
 And, the automated X/Y/Z calibration and self-leveling capabilities enable all 3D prints to come out pristine.
-The TAZ Pro also includes a tool kit (like the Mini V2) with replacement wiper pads, a part removal tool, scrub pads, tweezers, and more.
+Teachers also don't have to worry about keeping a close eye on student prints—the automatic filament runout detection can do it for them.
+The TAZ Pro S also includes a tool kit with replacement wiper pads, a part removal tool, scrub pads, tweezers, and more.
 It's compatible with Linux, macOS, or Windows 10 computers, so the 3D printer software is easily accessible.

 If you've seen children benefit from classroom 3D printing experiences—whether in a school makerspace, as part of their CTE classes, or even in afterschool STEAM programs, feel free to share your thoughts in the comments.
 Also, if you're interested in adding 3D printers to your makerspace or introducing students to 3D printing and CAD software, please just let us know.
 We'll help you get the right tools and the best prices available.
 Check out the rest of our classroom 3D printers on our store!
-Or, apply for our EdTech grant to get a 3D printer in your school.
 And, as always, follow us on Twitter/X and Instagram for more.